Learning Communities Overview

 Living Learning Communities (LLCs) provide housing for participants and quarterly events.

 CNAS LCs do not provide housing.
-Instead, students meet twice a week NASC091 which focuses on guiding first-year students through their transition from high school to college.
+Instead, students meet twice a week in NASC091, which focuses on guiding first-year students through their transition from high school to college.

 • What should I do to make my first-year successful?